How to Read Course Descriptions

 AGB 214.
 Agribusiness Financial Accounting.
 4 units

 Principles of financial accounting for the agriculture and food industry.
 Introduction of basic concepts and standards underlying financial accounting systems.
 Emphasizes the construction of the financial accounting statements and the impact of business transactions on information presented to interested stakeholders.
 Not open to students with credit in BUS 214.
-Course may be offered in classroom-based or hybrid format.
+Course may be offered in classroom-based, online, or hybrid format.
 3 lectures, 1 activity.

 AGB 260.
 Agribusiness Data Literacy.
 4 units

 Using data and analysis in making decisions related to agribusiness.
 Developing basic and intermediate spreadsheet skills necessary to organize, analyze, and summarize information.
 Development of data management and analysis as tools to assist in agribusiness problem-solving.
 Course may be offered in classroom-based, online, or hybrid format.
 4 lectures.